What Is Iguazu Falls? A Bit of History and Relevance

 Iguazu waterfalls.

 Back to the basics!
-Learn what is Iguazu Falls and why it is so important for Brazil and Argentina.
+Learn what Iguazu Falls is, a little about its history, and why this natural wonder is so important to Argentina and Brazil.

 What Is Iguazu Falls?

-The Iguazú Falls are a set of waterfalls located on the Iguazú River, on the border between the Argentine province of Misiones and the Brazilian state of Paraná.
+The Iguazú Falls are a system of waterfalls located on the Iguazú River, on the border between the Argentine province of Misiones and the Brazilian state of Paraná.

-In Iguazu Falls, you can take boat rides under the waterfalls and walk along trails appreciating some animals of the semitropical forest belonging to the phytogeographic district of the mixed forests of the Paraná phytogeographic province.
+At Iguazu Falls, you can take boat rides under the waterfalls and walk along trails while observing some of the wildlife and vegetation of the surrounding subtropical forest.

-Iguazú Falls is unanimously recognized as the most spectacular falls in the world and a must-see when traveling to South America.
+Iguazu Falls is widely recognized as one of the most spectacular waterfall systems in the world and a must-see when traveling to South America.

 The Iguazu Falls: A Bit of History

-Jesuit missions followed in 1609.
-A Brazilian army officer, Edmundo de Barros, proposed the creation of a national park near the Falls in 1897.
-As the Falls form a part of the border between Brazil and Argentina, once those boundaries were clearly defined, two separate national parks were established, one in each nation.
-Iguazú National Park in Argentina was established in 1934, and Iguaçu National Park of Brazil was established in 1939.
+Jesuit missions followed in the region beginning in 1609.
+In 1897, Brazilian army officer Edmundo de Barros proposed the creation of a national park near the falls.
+As the falls form part of the border between Brazil and Argentina, two separate national parks were eventually established, one in each country.
+Iguazú National Park in Argentina was established in 1934, while Iguaçu National Park in Brazil was established in 1939.

-The Iguazú National Park was created in 1934 to conserve the environment and biodiversity of the Iguazú Falls, which in 2011 were chosen as one of the “Seven Natural Wonders of the World”.
-The Iguazú National Reserve was created in 1970.
+The Iguazú National Park was created in 1934 to conserve the environment and biodiversity surrounding the Iguazú Falls.
+The Iguazú National Reserve was later created in 1970.

 Why Is Iguazu Falls Important?

-Iguazu Falls is a must-see in South America and a highlight when visiting Argentina, Brazil, or both countries.
-It’s also a great place to combine destinations like Rio De Janeiro and Buenos Aires.
-Due to this, Iguazu Falls is very important to the economy of both countries and their surrounding areas.
+Iguazu Falls is a must-see destination in South America and a highlight of any trip to Argentina, Brazil, or both countries.
+It can also be easily combined with other major destinations such as Rio de Janeiro and Buenos Aires.

 Ramiro Rodriguez